Qbeast-io/qbeast-spark/docs/QbeastFormat.md

 In this case, we index columns `user_id` and `product_id` (which are both `Integers`) with a linear transformation.
 This means that they will not suffer any transformation besides the normalization.

 ### Staging Revision and ConvertToQbeastCommand
-The introduction of the staging revision allows users to read a delta or a hybrid `qbeast + delta` table using qbeast format.
+The introduction of the staging revision enables reading tables in a hybrid `qbeast + delta` state.
-The non-qbeast `AddFile`s are considered as part of this staging revision.
+The non-qbeast `AddFile`s are considered as part of this staging revision, all belonging to the root.

 Its RevisionID is fixed to `stagingID = 0`, and it has `EmptyTransformer`s and `EmptyTransformation`s.
-This Revision is normally created during the first write or when overwriting a table using qbeast.
+It is automatically created during the first write or when overwriting a table using qbeast.
-For a table that is entirely written in `delta` or `parquet`, partitioned or not, we can use the `ConvertToQbeastCommand` to create this revision:
+For a table that is entirely written in `delta` or `parquet`, we can use the `ConvertToQbeastCommand` to create this revision:
 ```scala
 import io.qbeast.spark.internal.commands.ConvertToQbeastCommand